kununu/elasticsearch/doc/QUERY.md

 ```

 ### Aggregations
-To add one or more aggregation(s) to a query, simply pass them as separate arguments when creating the query or add then by calling `Query::aggregate()` anytime later.
+To add one or more aggregation(s) to a query, simply pass them as separate arguments when creating the query or add them anytime later by calling `Query::aggregate()`.

 All aggregations implemented in this package work the same way, therefore simplifying things a lot:
 ```php